 On the other hand, Shopify POS is a Windows 10 app-based point of sale system, takes a hybrid approach to the cloud.
 We use locally-installed Microsoft SQL Express database to mirror the Cloud database.
 This means that even when your connection to the cloud kicks it, all of your customer data, inventory, employee accounts, etc. are still accessible locally so you’re not losing valuable data during the outage in Shopify Inventory Management software.
 All the sales and customer data you entered will sync back up to the cloud as soon as the connection is reestablished and you might not even notice that you lost your Internet in the first place.
 Because Shopify POS has a mirror copy of full cloud database in the local network, all functionalities will work perfectly when internet is down.

 One exception could be integration of credit card processing if it depends on internet.
 Credit Card Imprinter or Offline Credit Card Processing could still store the card information to be processed when it comes back online, but you take the risk of running a purchase on a card that could be declined later.
 This will not be a problem if you choose not to integrate your credit card processing, or you have backup phone line to process credit cards.

 This is by default.
 In this mode, all tills (computers) are connected to a local SQL Express database inside a local-area network (LAN).
-The local databases will be automatically synchronized to cloud database as long as you have SooPOS running on any computer.
-You probably won’t notice any difference if internet is offline.
+The local databases will be automatically synchronized to cloud database as long as you have Shopify Inventory Management software running on any computer.
+You probably won’t notice any difference if the internet is offline.
 As long as you have internet for a couple of hours once a week, you are all good.

-As mentioned earlier, you have a full mirrored copy of cloud database on you local network, all functionalities will work perfectly when you are offline.
+As mentioned earlier, you have a full mirrored copy of cloud database on your local network, all functionalities will work perfectly when you are offline.